Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 kubectl get pods -n entando --watch
 ```

-3. Once all the pods are in a running state, access the Entando App Builder at the following address:
+3. Once all the pods are in a running state, access the Villanova App Builder at the following address:
 ```
 http://YOUR-HOST-NAME/app-builder/
 ```